fnagel/docker-typo3/README.md

 **This will:**

 * Create production image with web server and database
+* Copy your local files into the container
 * Install your composer dependencies
-* Add your local `web` files

 **Copy files:**

-Use the following command to import more static files (`web/fileadmin` and `web/uploads` are already added!) to the volume:
+Use the following command to import more static files to the volume:

 ```
-docker cp ./web/folder webserver:/var/www/project/
+docker cp ./web/folder webserver:/var/www/html/
 ```

 **Import database:**